liip/RMT/README.md

     * Option `destination`: the destination directory to build the package into.
 If prefixed with a slash, is considered absolute, otherwise relative to the project root.
     * Option `excluded-paths`: a regex of excluded paths, directly passed to the [Phar::buildFromDirectory](http://php.net/manual/en/phar.buildfromdirectory.php) method.
 Ex: `/^(?!.*cookbooks|.*\.vagrant|.*\.idea).*$/im`
     * Option `metadata`: an array of metadata describing the package.
 Ex author, project.
 Note: the release version is added by default but can be overridden here.
+    * Option `default-stub-cli`: the default stub for CLI usage of the package.
+    * Option `default-stub-web`: the default stub for web application usage of the package.

 Extend it
 ---------